 5.2 Policy SP10 sets out the housing requirement for the Plan period.
 Policy H1 identifies how the requirement will be met and the main sources of housing land.
-The table below sets out the total number of units anticipated to be delivered over the Plan period (2011 -2026).
+The table below sets out the total number of units anticipated to be delivered over the Plan period (2011 - 2026).
 A base date of 1st April 2013 has been used in the preparation of the housing figures.
-The total housing supply for the Plan period includes small sites and windfall completions and sets out the housing completion figures achieved up to the base date of 1st April 2013.
-The housing supply includes an additional 12% provision above the housing requirement of 10,350 units to ensure flexibility.
+The total housing supply for the Plan period includes small sites and windfall completions and sets out the housing supply includes an additional 12% provision above the housing requirement of 10,350 units to ensure flexibility.